-In the present case, all the SPVs have entered into the O&M agreement with its immediate holding company for the operations and maintenance services of the SPVs.
-The SPVs along with its immediate holding company have entered into a sub-contracting agreement with DBL for the operations, maintenance and management of the SPVs' road projects.
-As per the sub-contracting agreement, I understand from the Investment Manager that DBL would be inter-alia responsible for incurring expenses related all repairs, replacements, reconstruction, reinstatement, improvement, general and major maintenance costs and all other expenditure required to be incurred under the applicable laws, applicable permits or the concession agreement in connection with the O&M. Accordingly, the obligation of incurring major maintenance is with the sub-contractor.
-The sub-contractor i.e. DBL is expected to incur at its own cost and expenses to undertake the responsibilities of the operation and maintenance of the project including major maintenance and repairs.
+In the present case, all the SPVs have entered into the O&M agreement Project Manager of InvIT and Dilip Buildcon Limited for the operations and maintenance services of the SPVs.
+As per the O&M Contract, I understand from the Investment Manager that DBL would be inter-alia responsible for incurring expenses related all repairs, replacements, reconstruction, reinstatement, improvement, general and major maintenance costs and all other expenditure required to be incurred under the applicable laws, applicable permits or the concession agreement in connection with the O&M. Accordingly, the obligation of incurring major maintenance is with the O&M contractor.
+The contractor i.e. DBL is expected to incur at its own cost and expenses to undertake the responsibilities of the operation and maintenance of the project including major maintenance and repairs.

-As represented to us by the Investment Manager, all the SPVs except for DMHTL, DHPTL, DHRTL and JDTL, the amount payable as operating and maintenance (including Major Maintenance) expenses as per the individual schedule of the respective sub-contracting agreement is the only amount payable by the SPVs to the sub-contractor i.e. DBL in relation to the routine O&M costs as well as major maintenance and repairs costs.
-The amount payable as operating agreement have been considered as part of the operating expenses.
-Accordingly, the costs attributable towards the major maintenance and repairs for all the SPVs except for DMHTL, DHPTL, DHPTL, DHPTL, DHPTL, and JDTL is disclosed as Nil.
+As represented to us by the Investment Manager, all the SPVs except for DMHTL, DHPTL, DHRTL and JDTL, the amount payable as operating and maintenance (including Major Maintenance) expenses as per the individual schedule of the respective O&M contract, is the only amount payable by the SPVs to the contractor i.e. DBL in relation to the routine O&M costs as well as major maintenance and repairs costs.
+The amount payable as operating and maintenance expenses as per the individual schedule of the respective O&M costs as well as major maintenance and repairs costs.
+The amount payable as operating and maintenance expenses as per the individual schedule of the respective O&M agreement have been considered as part of the operating expenses.
+Accordingly, the costs attributable towards the major maintenance and repairs for all the SPVs except for DMHTL, DHPTL, DHRTL and JDTL is disclosed as Nil.